isomerpages/psd-goc/index.md

       subtitle: It's easy to start
       id: textcards
       cards:
-        - title: Know the difference
+        - title: What is legacy panning?
-          description: Why start with these 4 tools?
+          description: What's the difference between our 4 tools, and do you need all 4?
           linktext: Learn more
           url: /whats-the-difference-between-the-tools/
         - title: Step-by-step guide